southern-cross-ai/BabyJoey/README.md

 #### 🛠️ utils/
 - **utils.py**: Provides utility functions used throughout the project, such as logging, saving/loading models, and calculating metrics.
+- **config.py**: Contains configuration settings and hyperparameters for easy management and modification.
+- **config.yaml**: This is where you change the parameters, and it updates the main config file

 #### 📜 scripts/
 - **train.sh**: A shell script to start the training process.